emdad-i/moo-o-matic/README.md

 # moo-o-matic
-Moo on demand from hitting return key to enhance team moral when completing a ticket
+Moo on demand by pressing the return key to enhance team moral when achieving accomplishment

 ## Usage
 Requires pygame library to play sound